Today I would like to summarise recent additions to my Library and briefly share the areas I am focusing on to find new investment opportunities.

 You can read the full review of the book here.

 Reasons why individual investors underperform, What works in investing and 3 more useful materials

-I have also added 5 materials which I found useful to the Library.
+I have also added 5 materials that I found useful to the Library.

 1. What Has Worked in Investing (Summary of Studies of Investment Approaches Associated With Exceptional Returns).
 One of the oldest US Value Investment Firm, Tweedy, Browne has put together a 60-page White Paper which describes over 50 academic studies on investment strategies with exceptional long-term results.

 2. Active Share and Mutual Fund Performance (Antti Petajisto).
-Stock pickers with higher active share have outperformed their benchmark indices even after fees and transaction costs.
-In contrast, closet indexers or funds focusing on factor bets have lost to their benchmarks after fees.
+Stock pickers with higher active shares have outperformed their benchmark indices even after fees and transaction costs.
+In contrast, closet indexers or funds focusing on factor bets have lost their benchmarks after fees.

 4. Rate of Return for Most Asset Classes for Key Countries.
 Quite useful and comprehensive 100+ history of investment returns by the Federal Reserve Bank of San Francisco.

 5. A Memo by Slack’s Co-founder on product niche and marketing.
-An internal memo by co-founder of Slack on two phases in start-up development, importance of finding your product niche and the role of marketing / sales in success of the product.
+An internal memo by the co-founder of Slack on two phases in start-up development, the importance of finding your product niche and the role of marketing/sales in the product's success.
 Need to put yourself in your customer's shoes.